mohammed28ali/city_waste_management/README.md

 ## About
-The application is about mange waste in the city and access to show capicity of ccccccbage bo.
+The application is about mange waste in the city and access to show capicity of carbage box with sensors show the limit .

 ## Screens